bufbuild/protoplugin/README.md

 ## Status: Alpha

 This module is still being developed and may change.
-Proper documentation will come soon.

 ## Legal